User Guide

 Method 2: Use 2 or more different field types

-e.g. delete-field n/Google n/Apple s/New
+e.g. delete-field n/Google n/Apple s/New, delete-field n/Google n/Apple s/Applied s/New,

 delete-field n/Google r/Engineer t/Python t/Java